 Ospreys Port Douglas Restaurant serves fabulous cuisine high in the treetops with stunning views and Herbie's Beach Shack is the perfect spot to dine on fresh seafood or watch the sunset with your bare feet in the sand.
 Picnics can be enjoyed on your balcony or at the beach.
 Thala has two freeform swimming pools, over 2km of private sandy beaches and coves, an adventure desk for organising experiences and excursions, a boutique, health spa and an art gallery.

-Thala offers all guests bird watching, star gazing, wildlife talks and cultural talks on a complimentary basis.
+Thala offers all guests bird watching, star gazing, wildlife talks and cultural talks on a complimentary basis but please be aware they run on a schedule.
+Ask your Travel Consultant to book some exciting experiences for you.
 In addition there are boat trips to the Great Barrier Reef, scuba diving, private guided rainforest walks, nearby golf, sea kayaking, turtle spotting, yoga and meditation sessions and cooking lessons.

 Port Douglas, Australia